Financial Aid

 If a student must drop before the census date:

-Classes may be dropped any time prior to a semester's census date (see the academic calendar for specific dates) for a full refund of tuition and fees; financial aid will be adjusted to a student’s enrollment status as of that day.
+Classes may be dropped any time prior to a semester's census date (see the Academic Calendar for specific dates) for a full refund of tuition and fees; financial aid will be adjusted to a student’s enrollment status as of that day.
 Courses not extending through the entire semester may have different census dates, and financial aid may be adjusted for these courses when a student fails to begin attendance or cannot progress to the next course based on performance in a prerequisite course.

 If a student must drop a class after the census date: